 \section{`Fake' spaces of quasi-invariants}

 \la{S5} By Theorem~\ref{MTh1}, the spaces $ X_m(G, T) $ provide topological realizations for the algebras $Q_m(W) $ that are unique up to {\it rational} equivalence.
-This raises the question whether the $ X_m(G, T) $'s are actually unique up to homotopy equivalence.
-In this section, we answer the above question in the negative by constructing a natural class of counterexamples related to finite loop spaces.
-These remarkable loop spaces --- sometimes referred to as {\it fake Lie groups} --- were originally constructed by D. L. Rector \cite{Rec71} as examples of nonstandard (`exotic') deloopings of $ \bS^3 $.
-We will show that the rational cohomology rings of the spaces of quasi-invariants associated to Rector's spaces are isomorphic to the `genuine' spaces of quasi-invariants $X_m(G,T)$; however, the spaces themselves are {\it not}\, homotopy equivalent (in fact, as we will see in Section~\ref{S6}, they can be distinguished $K$-theoretically).
+This raises the question of whether the $ X_m(G, T)$'s are actually unique up to homotopy equivalence.
+In this section, we answer it in the negative by constructing a natural class of counterexamples related to finite loop spaces.
+These remarkable loop spaces --- sometimes referred to as {\it fake Lie groups} --- were discovered by D. L. Rector \cite{Rec71} as examples of nonstandard (`exotic') deloopings of $ \bS^3 $.
+We will show that the rational cohomology rings of the `fake' spaces of quasi-invariants associated to the Rector spaces are isomorphic to the `genuine' ones $X_m(G,T)$; however, the spaces themselves are {\it not}\, homotopy equivalent (in fact, as we will see in Section~\ref{S6}, they can be distinguished from each other $K$-theoretically).
 Thus, we get many different topological realizations of $ Q_m(W) $, but among these only the `genuine' spaces of quasi-invariants $X_m(G,T)$ satisfy all properties (QI$_{1}$)-(QI$_{5}$).